-Tales Told Out of School is the blog of a fairly typical former department chair, now dean, at a regional public university.
-The goal of the blog is to provide insight, lessons learned the hard way, and other support and advocacy for “middle management” faculty administrators like department chairs, school directors, and deans.
+I started Tales Told Out of School during the time that I was a department chair (2009-2014) to provide insight, lessons learned the hard way, and other support and advocacy for “middle management” faculty administrators like department chairs, school and program directors, and deans.

 With over ten years of administrative experience, I offer workshops and professional development services designed to promote collaboration and #academickindness in higher ed work environments.
-I have worked with colleagues in a variety of areas including:
+I have recently worked with colleagues at Hofstra University, the University of Missouri at St. Louis, and Carthage College.
+I was also a facilitator at the American Historical Association’s Workshop for Department Chairs.

-Contact me at talestoldoutofschool ~ at ~ gmail ~ dot ~ com if you’re interested in having me visit your campus.
+Contact me at talestoldoutofschool ~ at ~ gmail ~ dot ~ com if you’d like to talk about my consulting services or you’re interested in having me visit your campus.
+There’s also more information about this available if you click on the “Traveling Tales” link above or here.

 Follow me on Twitter @school_tales